Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 Meaning that this class is really just good for one run, after that the file it created will be package into the executable .jar file.
 This can change how the test data resource is accessed in the created program.

-Here is how to use the resource via absolute path, using TestDataCreator:
+Here is how to use the resource via absolute path using TestDataCreator, and reading from the classpath resources:

 {% highlight java %}
 package io.acari;

 import com.google.gson.Gson;
 import io.acari.pojo.NonSerializableProgrammer;
-import io.acari.pojo.Programmer;

-import java.io.EOFException;
+import org.springframework.core.io.ClassPathResource;

 import java.io.IOException;
-import java.io.ObjectInputStream;
 import java.nio.file.Files;
 import java.nio.file.Path;
+import java.nio.file.Paths;
 import java.util.Collections;
 import java.util.LinkedHashMap;
 import java.util.Map;